fystack/fystack-selfhost-scripts/README.md

-# MPCIUM Quick Start Guide
+# Fystack SaaS Quick Start Guide

-Welcome to MPCIUM!
-This guide will help you get your MPC (Multi-Party Computation) cluster up and running in minutes.
+Welcome to **Fystack**!
+This guide will help you get up and running quickly with our infrastructure, including:

+- **Apex**: The backend core API
+- **MPCIUM**: Self-hosted MPC nodes for secure signing and key management

+---

+## Overview

+Fystack is a modular, self-hosted MPC wallet infrastructure designed to help you integrate threshold cryptography securely and easily into your custody system.
+This guide will walk you through running the **backend API** and a **local MPCIUM cluster** in minutes.

+---

+## Components

+### 1. Apex (Backend Core)

+The API backend that handles:

+- Wallet and User management
+- Key orchestration and policy enforcement
+- Audit logging
+- API Keys
+- Transaction indexing

+### 2. MPCIUM (MPC Nodes)

+Each node runs part of the threshold signing/keygen logic (based on Binance's `tss-lib`) and communicates securely with Apex and otherpeers.

+---

 ## Prerequisites